kyma-project/examples/examples-chart/README.md

 - Kubernetes 1.10+
 - Kyma as the target deployment environment.
-- An Environment to deploy the examples.
+- A Namespace to deploy the examples.

 ## Details